-The BS degree program in biomedical engineering delivers a focused curriculum that targets the biomedical enterprise from a highly quantitative and analytically rigorous perspective.
+The BS degree in biomedical engineering delivers a focused curriculum that targets the biomedical enterprise from a highly quantitative and analytically rigorous perspective.
 The goal is to enable participants to compete successfully for engineering-related positions immediately upon graduation or to pursue post-graduate education in engineering, science, or medicine.
-Undergraduates will have the ability to contribute significantly to the development of new knowledge, understanding, and innovative solutions in the health care industry and across a wide variety of health-care-related research applications.
+Undergraduates will have the ability to contribute significantly to the development of new knowledge, understanding, and innovative solutions in the health care industry and across a wide variety of health care related research applications.

-Biomedical engineering is a five-year program consisting of the following course requirements: biomedical engineering core (74 credit hours), professional technical electives (12 credit hours), science and mathematics (62 credit hours), liberal arts (36 credit hours), free electives (12 credit hours), wellness education and First-Year Enrichment (2 credit hours), and 50 weeks of cooperative employment experience.
-The program culminates in the fifth year with a two course multidisciplinary design sequence, a capstone design experience that integrates engineering theory, principles, and processes within a collaborative environment that bridges engineering disciplines.
+Biomedical engineering is a five-year program consisting of 50 weeks of cooperative employment experience and the following course requirements: biomedical engineering core (74 quarter credit hours), professional technical electives (12 quarter credit hours), science and mathematics (62 quarter credit hours), liberal arts (36 quarter credit hours), free electives (12 quarter credit hours), wellness education (0 quarter credit hours), and First-Year Enrichment (2 quarter credit hours).
+The program culminates in the fifth year with a two-course multidisciplinary design sequence, a capstone design experience that integrates engineering theory, principles, and processes within a collaborative environment that bridges engineering disciplines.